BOOST UP YOUNG HOMELESS

 - A young homeless person is put on the scheme and enters into a contract with us to engage with our support services.

 - In return, we will provide a ‘Boost Up’, i.e a top-up of rent.
 For example, if we find a room for the client which is £170 a week, we will pay the £76 that is not covered by housing benefit.

 - We will continue to provide this top-up to the rent until the young person is supported into work which puts them in a position to pay the rent themselves.

 - We will then continue to support them until they get to where they want to be.

-With the support of our caseworkers, clients are guided through a concept called "One for the wallet, one for the soul."
+With the support of our caseworkers, individuals like Ikran and Connor are guided through a concept called "One for the wallet, one for the soul."
 This entails a detailed exploration of the young person's career goals and creative aspirations.
 This key feature ensures that whilst they're supported into a job that pays their bills, they are actively reclaiming their title as a valuable member of society.
 The next generation of London's success story.

-By donating to this project [the equvilant of a netflix or spotify subscription a month!], you will become ‘guarantors’ of the future of our city’s young people.
+By donating to this project [the equivalent of a Netflix or Spotify subscription a month!], you will become ‘guarantors’ of the future of our city’s young people.

 We will ask you to put your hands together, and ‘Boost Up’ young people, so they will be part of our city’s future and fulfil their infinite potential.